How to Give Thoughtful Employee Gifts This Holiday Season

 Unsurprisingly, food items are typically the most frequent type of gift given in acts of personal appreciation.
 Going out of your way to bring in a person’s favorite coffee, buying donuts or bagels, grabbing the check for lunch, baking treats, or offering gift cards are identified as the most desired type of employee gift.

 If you choose to offer gift cards instead of food, participants from the study report preferring gift cards specific to a store more favorably than just a generic gift card.
-But the caveat is that there is still a large minority who enjoy the more generic gift card.
+The caveat is that there is still a large minority who enjoy the more generic gift card.
 In fact, gift cards from Visa, for example, allow people the freedom to purchase whatever they want.

 While many people do enjoy choosing their own gift item, people are often more interested in experiential gifts such as tickets to concerts, movies, or sporting events than a generic gift card.
 Most of us don’t need another mug or meaningless trinket to put on our desk, but almost everyone appreciates being able to go out to eat at a more upscale restaurant.